Student Placement Services - Bedford

 Q: Who do I turn the completed packet of forms into when I am finished?

-A: Prior to starting your clinical rotations at IU Health Bedford, each student MUST turn their completed Clinical Student Application in to their college/university instructor.
+A: Prior to starting your clinical rotations at IU Health Bedford, each student MUST turn their completed Clinical Student Application into their college/university instructor.

-The instructor is then required to turn the completed packet in to the Student Placement Services office prior to you starting any clinical rotation or observation at IU Health Bedford Hospital.
+The instructor is then required to turn the completed packet into the Student Placement Services office prior to you starting any clinical rotation or observation at IU Health Bedford Hospital.

 Shadowing & Internship Questions